 2. Integration with Android for Work

-Android for Work, the containerized platform of Google is updated with improved features such as remote update management, Corporate-Owned Single Use (COSU) for superior mobility management across an enterprise.
+Android for Work, the containerized platform of Google is updated with improved features such as remote update management, Dedicated Devices (formerly called Corporate-Owned Single-Use or COSU) for superior mobility management across an enterprise.
 As part of the integration with Android for Work, users are clearly notified whether a particular application is a work-related or personal.
 The briefcase icon on the status bar of an application states that it is a work-related app.

 3. Enhanced security